+Is being an entrepreneur worth it?
 Why do you want be an entrepreneur?
-Is being an entrepreneur worth it?
 It helps to ask yourself why you want to be an entrepreneur.
-Most people think on being an entrepreneur as an ideal.
+Most people think on being an entrepreneur as being an ideal.
 In reality, it is a personal choice you make, or it is sometimes forced on you when you’re out of work (being independent).
 Making this personal choice is important.
 Here are some thoughts about this:

 Being an entrepreneur allows you to

 - Make money – as an entrepreneur you can make money and more money than earning a paycheck.

 - Grow your personal skills, in ways you didn’t know – as an entrepreneur you need to learn a ton of stuff.
-So if you are eager to learn you are okay.
+So if you are eager to learn, you are okay.
 It’s like investing, getting capital, building your organization, personal leadership, setting up websites, learning about administration, legal, learning to delegate, cooperate, etc.

 - Be independent.
 Take your own road.
 Not be dependent of other people.

 - Be independent of a paycheck.

 - Start own business without a boss (but you need to be skilled enough).

 - Create your own job, if you can’t find a paying job.